g8ecj/irrigate/README.md

 Save the new config and then build the whole system using 'make'.
 Install to the target as a complete image or using 'opkg' package manager if using modules.

+Files to be created/customised are:
+'''
+www/passfile
+www/zones.html
+www/zones.jpg
+www/zones.conf
+'''

+The first is created using htpasswd, the next 2 describe the layout of the general webpage and the final file describes the 1-wire addesses (where appropriate), the characteristics of each zone and where it appears on the browser image map.

 $ ./irrigate --help
 irrigate: Irrigation Controller Version 2.00 Copyright (c) 2009-2011 Robin Gilks